 How to make Baked Pesto Chicken

 I used Best Foods mayonnaise in this recipe.
 It’s a classic: you’ve heard about putting mayo on poultry right?
 I’ve even seen recipes for Thanksgiving turkeys that call for mayonnaise.
 I’m tell you, its amazing and makes the chicken so moist.

 I mixed it with pesto first and sprinkled some panko on top, which added such great flavor and the perfect crunch.
-I always have this stuff in my kitchen, so it’s a perfect crap-it’s-5pm-again-where’s-dinner meal.
+These are things I always have in my kitchen, so it’s a perfect crap-it’s-5pm-again-where’s-dinner meal.
 I also included a little recipe for some pasta I made on my second trial.
-I didn’t get any pictures, but it was so good that I didn’t want to forget what I did.
+There aren’t any pictures, but it was so good that I didn’t want to forget what I did.

 - salt and pepper

 - 1/3 cup basil pesto

 - Preheat your oven to 425 degrees F. Coat a baking sheet with nonstick spray (lay some foil down first for super easy cleanup!)

 - Pat each chicken breast dry with a paper towel.
 Sprinkle all sides with salt and pepper.